 - Tapeworms (cestodes) including Taenia saginata and Diphyllobothrium latum.

 - Hookworms including Ancylostoma duodenale and Necator americanus

-The majority of these organisms are transmitted by the fecal-oral route.
-This means that infected individuals soil their hands and contaminate food that is ingested by other individuals.
+The fecal-oral route transmits the majority of these organisms.
+This means that infected individuals soil their hands and contaminate the food that is ingested by other individuals.

 For example, Ascaris lumbricoides (giant roundworm) is transmitted by oral ingestion of eggs through contaminated food or water.
 The eggs subsequently hatch in the intestines and release larvae that enter the lungs through the blood circulation.
 In the lungs, the larvae eventually make their way up the respiratory tract and then become swallowed.
 Next, the larvae enter the small intestinal again, where they grow into mature adults that may be up to 35 cm in length.
 Eggs of these mature larvae are subsequently passed into the stool.

 Intestinal tapeworms (cestodes) include Taenia saginata and Diphyllobothrium latum.
 Taenia saginata most often occurs in parts of Europe and Asia and is usually transmitted via undercooked beef.
 Diphyllobothrium latum is seen in northern Europe and Japan and is usually transmitted by the consumption of raw freshwater fish.

 Hookworms such as Ancylostoma duodenale and Necator americanus are typically spread through a different mechanism.
 As opposed to the fecal-oral route, the larvae of these parasites penetrate the skin and eventually make their way to the gastrointestinal tract through the bloodstream.